• Skip to primary navigation

 Blue Cash Preferred® Card from American Express vs. Blue Cash Everyday® Card from American Express

 When you think of American Express Cards, you probably think of premium travel rewards.
 However, American Express also offers two excellent cash back credit card options.
-The Blue Cash Preferred® Card from American Express and the Blue Cash Everyday® Card from American Express are both great cards, but they differ a little in what they offer.
+Blue Cash Preferred® Card from American Express and the Blue Cash Everyday® Card from American Express are both great cards, but they differ slightly in what they offer.
 We compare them both so you can make the best choice for you.

 Blue Cash Preferred® Card from American Express